-If you live in Queen Mary University of London Residences and need to interrupt or re-sit out of attendance, or you withdraw from your studies at Queen Mary University of London, or are deregistered or transfer to a different university, you will not normally be able to stay in your accommodation and will need to move out.
+If you live in Queen Mary Residences and need to interrupt or re-sit out of attendance, or you withdraw from your studies at Queen Mary, or are deregistered or transfer to a different university, you will not normally be able to stay in your accommodation and will need to move out.

-As soon as Queen Mary University of London has approved your change of circumstances, you will need to provide a copy of the relevant documentation to Queen Mary University of London Housing Services.
-You will then be asked to complete a ‘Notice of Intention to Vacate’ form giving 28 days’ written notice to leave your Queen Mary University of London accommodation.
+As soon as Queen Mary has approved your change of circumstances, you will need to provide a copy of the relevant documentation to Queen Mary Housing Services.
+You will then be asked to complete a ‘Notice of Intention to Vacate’ form giving 28 days’ written notice to leave your Queen Mary accommodation.